The State Library collects comprehensive statistics from councils annually about their library services.

 The key indicators of public library use show that they are highly valued by their communities.

-- 35.35 million visits to NSW public libraries
+- 34.8 million physical visits to NSW public libraries

 Enquiry completion rate

 The Library Act 1939 s10 sets out that public libraries are to offer free basic reference services to the community.
 Reference assistance is a core service, and is one of the facets of library service that is a point of difference between libraries and other agencies.
 Collecting and reporting data for this important indicator of use assists to demonstrate the value of public libraries.

 Enquiry completion rate (ECR) survey differentiates information requests and customer service requests, it also combines the requests to create an Enquiry completion rate total.

 If you are already collecting detailed statistics and reporting them annually to the State Library please continue to use your existing method.

 - 4 November 2019